WASdev/gitbook.voice.gateway.for.watson/about.md

 ##### Features and capabilities for self-service agents

 * **Barge-in:** Callers can interrupt Watson if the utterance Watson is sending to the caller is inappropriate for the context of the conversation.
 * **Watson Conversation service orchestration:** Support for the Watson Conversation service is included in the gateway.
-The deprecated Dialog service is also supported by the gateway.
 * **Call transfer:** The gateway can be signaled to initiate a transfer from the Watson Conversation service through the use of state variables.
 To perform the transfer, the gateway uses a SIP REFER as defined in section 6.1 of [RFC 5589](https://tools.ietf.org/html/rfc5589).
 * **Call hang-up:** The gateway can be signaled to terminate a call from the Watson Conversation service through the use of a state variable.
 * **Music on hold:** The gateway can play an audio file that is specified by the Conversation for some period of time or until processing in the Conversation completes.